Glenn Moore (comedian): Career

 Moore was a finalist in the 2011 Chortle Student Comedian of the Year Award whilst studying English Literature at the University of Sheffield.
 After graduating, he worked as a newsreader on a number of radio stations, whilst performing stand-up.

-Since September 2017 he has appeared as a panellist on the BBC2 panel show Mock the Week.
-In October 2017 he joined the Absolute Radio breakfast show as a newsreader and "sidekick".
+In September 2017, Moore appeared as a panellist on the BBC Two panel show Mock the Week.
+In October 2017, he joined the Absolute Radio breakfast show as a sports newsreader and "sidekick" until December 2025.
 He appeared on Mock the Week again in June 2018 and May 2019, and was later nominated for the most prestigious comedy prize in the UK, the Edinburgh Comedy Award, for his show Glenn Glenn Glenn, How Do You Like It, How Do You Like It.
-He has since made regular appearances on the programme.
+He since made regular appearances on the show until 2022.

 In January 2019, Moore appeared in ITVs The Stand Up Sketch Show and ITV’s Out There.
 As of 19 November 2020, Moore has started streaming games on Twitch.

 In June 2025 Moore replaced Phil Wang as co-host of the podcast Budpod with Pierre Novellie.
-Since July 2025, he also hosts Button Boys with Pierre Novellie and Sarah Keyworth.
+Since July 2025, he has also hosted Button Boys with Pierre Novellie and Sarah Keyworth.